 - Webhook transport must be secure: Verify that you use HTTPS (TLS) encryption on the transport for your webhooks.

-- Verify webhook requests: Make sure that you're signing your webhook requests (Dialogflow or Actions SDK) and verifying them in your webhook.
+- Verify webhook requests: Make sure that you sign your webhook requests using the Actions SDK and verify them in your webhook.

 - Test your Action name: Make sure that the Action name you've set consistently triggers your Action.
 Use a hardware device or the web simulator and speak your invocation name repeatedly, in different real-world scenarios (i.e., with noise in the background, or at different distances from the device).
 If possible, ask people of different genders or with different accents to invoke your Action.
 If your invocation name is not consistently recognized, you may want to change it.